jonathanhines/midtown/README.md

 Appointment Spreadsheet - Google Shared Documents

 Thumbnails.
-Screen shot PDF to create jpg, upload to Git midtown folder.
+Screen shot PDF to create jpg, upload to Git midtown folder, assets.
 Thumbnails: 200px wide, jpg compression 50, aim for below 20kb Medium Images: 600px wide, jpg compression 50 aim for below 100kb Large and fullwidth images: 1200 px wide aim for below 200kb

+Shelly's note: To compress jpg, go to file explorer, use send to, mail recipient, select the smallest size, check the size (s/b less than 100kb), copy the created document from the email.
+Or, open in MS Paint, resize, change pixels to 200 wide for thumbnails

 Attachments.
 Link to doc in shared google drive. must be a publicly shared folder.